quiet/quiet-js/README.md

 Additionally, the emscripten compiled portion requires a memory initializer, `quiet-emscripten.js.mem`.
 This is loaded asynchronously by `quiet-emscripten.js`.

+**It is strongly recommended to also include libfec.js.
+An emscripten-compiled version of libfec may be found [here](https://github.com/brian-armstrong/libfec/releases).** If libfec is not included, then quiet.js will not be able to use any profiles which use convolutional codes or Reed-Solomon error correction.

 For a complete example demonstrating ultrasonic text transmission and reception, see [this example](https://github.com/brian-armstrong/quiet-js/tree/master/examples/text).

 License
 --------
 Quiet and Quiet-js are licensed under 3-clause BSD.
-Please note that Quiet-js's emscripten-compiled output includes a statically-linked copy of [libfec](http://www.ka9q.net/code/fec/) which is licensed under LGPL.
+Quiet-js's emscripten-compiled output includes a statically-linked copies of [liquid dsp](http://liquidsdr.org/) and [libjansson](http://www.digip.org/jansson/), both of which are licensed under the MIT license.
 For more information on Quiet-js's 3rd party licenses, consult [LICENSE-3RD-PARTY](https://github.com/brian-armstrong/quiet-js/blob/master/LICENSE-3RD-PARTY).

+Additionally, it is strongly recommended to link [libfec](http://www.ka9q.net/code/fec/). libfec is licensed under LGPL.
+It is the intention of this project to adhere to the provisions of LGPL by dynamically linking libfec.
+However, neither this statement nor any other statements in these projects may be construed as legal advice from the author.
+It is solely the user's responsibility to ensure their own compliance with all applicable licenses.